hshardik/WorldWise/README.md

 # WorldWise

 ## Overview
-WorldWise is an iOS application designed as a demonstration of integrating SwiftUI and UIKit within the same project.
-The app utilizes the Rest Countries API to fetch and display country information in an engaging and informative manner.
+- WorldWise is an iOS application to display facts about countries around the world.
+- The app utilizes the Rest Countries API to fetch and display country information .

-The project serves as a practical example of combining SwiftUI's modern declarative syntax with the robustness and familiarity of UIKit, offering a harmonious blend of both worlds.
+- The project serves as a practical example of combining SwiftUI's modern declarative syntax with the robustness and familiarity of UIKit, offering a harmonious blend of both worlds.
+- The project integrates the VungleAds SDK to bring monetization capabilities to the application.

 ## Features
 - Fetches country data from the Rest Countries API.